Mortuary Temple of Pharaoh Tuthmose IIIDeir el Bahri - Theban Mortuary Temples - T vs MT - Thebes - The Places

 Pharaoh Tuthmose III’s Mansion of Millions of Years

 Pharaoh Tuthmose III, son of a minor wife, Isis, and Pharaoh Tuthmose II was not seen to be in line to the Throne when he was born, but fate intervened, and his father died when he was very young.
 The late Pharaoh’s Great Royal Wife, Queen Hatshepsut, took on the role of Regent, and as we know, later announced herself Pharaoh Hatshepsut.
-On his accession to the Throne, Pharaoh Tuthmose III set about a campaign to remove his stepmother’s name and legacy from much of her monuments and her Mortuary Temple at Deir el Bahri was no different.
-His Temple at Deir el Bahri was carefully placed within his Mortuary Complex to outshine hers.
+His Mortuary Temple at Deir el Bahri was carefully placed within his Mortuary Complex to try and outshine his stepmothersers.

 The Temple was commissioned, and building commenced in Regnal year 43, during the last 10 years of Pharaoh’s reign by Vizier Rekhmire, the Temple was built from Sandstone and Limestone, and sat on a rocky platform that extended from the cliffs.
 Importantly it was above the earlier 2 Mortuary Temples on site and therefore was seen to dominate over them.